shopware/shopware/src/Docs/administration/guide--how-to-write-an-administration-module.md

 #### Naming scheme

-Because the Shopware administration is a component based application with rescuable components, the CSS structure and naming scheme of classes should also be component-driven.
+Because the Shopware\Core administration is a component based application with rescuable components, the CSS structure and naming scheme of classes should also be component-driven.
 Therefore we're using the well-known [BEM naming scheme](http://getbem.com/):

 * BEM stands for "Block Element Modifier".
 * In our case "Block" equals the "root" element of a Vue component.